Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 they learned how to cultivate their inner strength through special exercises and meditation, and they can use that to manifest supernatural powers.

-If this description sounds a bit orientalist, well, that's how you know this is a version of the D&D Monk.
-The description can be stripped away easily enough, though then you still have to put up with some legacy skill and power names that were imported straight from the GURPS core and show up in this template.
+The book calls their power source "Chi", and if this sounds a bit orientalist, well, that's how you know this is a version of the D&D Monk.
+The term can be stripped away easily enough, though then you still have to put up with some legacy skill and power names that were imported straight from the GURPS core and show up in this template.

 Mechanically, the draw of the Martial Artist are those special powers.
 If you just want to hit things really well and deal lots of damage, you might be better